phluid61/internet-drafts/file-scheme/draft.md

    > The minimal representation of a local file in a DOS- or
      Windows-based environment, with no authority field and an absolute path that begins with a drive letter.

+URIs of the form `file:///c:/path/to/file` are already supported by the `path-absolute` rule.

 Note that comparison of drive letters in DOS or Windows file paths is case-insensitive.
 Some implementations therefore canonicalize drive